Guguitino/STM32N6-Audio-Low-Latency/doc/Projects overview.md

 ## STM32N6_Audio_Model_Zoo

-WIP

 This project aims to reproduce and extend the **ST Model Zoo Speech Enhancement** application.
+It includes the X-Cube-AI firmware package, the CMSIS-DSP library and other middlewares coming from the original ST's GS_Audio_N6 project.

+The project won't compile as its memory footprint seems to exceed the target device's available ROM.

 ### Objectives

 - Reproduce the original Model Zoo Speech Enhancement demo
 - Provide a clean and modular STM32CubeIDE project structure

+## STM32N6 Audio_LRUN

+This project aim to be a load and run template for audio processing